anuota/DW_Challenge/README.md

 ├── README.md          <- The top-level README for developers using this project.
 ├── quickstart.py      <- quickstart guide for Gmail API
 ├── credentials.json   <- aunthefication file for  API | not shared in GIT
 ├── token.json         <- aunthefication file for  API | not shared in GIT
+│
 ├── data
 │   ├── external       <- Junior_DE_Task/    # task files for the challenge
 │   ├── downloaded     <- downloaded .csv files via Gmail API
-│   └── processed      <- The final, canonical data sets for modeling.
+│   └── processed      <- processed data
 │
 ├── notebooks          <- Anya_DE.ipynb         # main notebook that calls functions from /src
 │                      <- Anya_DE_draft.ipynb   # drafts